 There are different types of motor neurone disease, which affect different groups of nerves.

 - Amyotrophic lateral sclerosis (ALS) is the most common type.
 It often affects the muscles in your arms, legs or face first, causing muscle cramps, weakness and wasting.
 You might also have stiffness in your arms and legs.

 - Progressive bulbar palsy affects about one in five people with motor neurone disease.
 It mainly affects the muscles you use to talk, chew and swallow.

-- Progressive muscular atrophy is a less common type of motor neurone disease.
-It causes muscle weakness, particularly in your hands, before it spreads to the rest of your body.
+- Progressive muscular atrophy is a less common type.
+It often causes muscle weakness in your hands and feet first, before it spreads to the rest of your body.